Hoa Lo Prison (Hanoi Hilton)

 After 1975, it was once again used to jail Vietnamese who spoke out against the Communist government.
 This continued until at least the early 1990s when the government realised they were wasting a prime piece of downtown real estate on a prison that was easy to escape from.
 Most of it was destroyed and sold to developers to create the Hanoi Towers, and a small portion was preserved as a memorial.

-As such, it mostly memorialises the suffering of Vietnamese revolutionary martyrs before 1954, and glosses over the other periods.
+Today the site mostly memorialises the suffering of Vietnamese revolutionary martyrs before 1954, and glosses over the other periods.
 Still, the prison is absolutely worth seeing.
-Be prepared for some fairly grim sights, including dank, dismal cells, iron stocks, upsetting photographs and, in the last 'gallery,' the chilling presence of a guillotine used to execute some untold number of inmates.
+Be prepared for some fairly grim sights, including dank, dismal cells, iron stocks, upsetting photographs and, in the last 'gallery', the chilling presence of a guillotine used to execute some untold number of inmates.

 A few of the cells feature relatively life-like, slightly creepy renderings of suffering prisoners.
 Other displays show the narrow sewer grates that a large number of prisoners squeezed through to escape.
 One propaganda-filled room is devoted to the POW period during the American War, so if you're looking for an unvarnished account of how the prison was used from the American War onward, don't expect to come away well educated.